LironHazan/advanced-patterns-in-typescript/README.md

 ## Advanced patterns in Typescript

-Following repo was originaly started as a collection of code references/concepts for my personal blogs.
+Following repo was started as a collection of code references/concepts for my personal blogs.

 [Liron Hazan @medium](https://medium.com/@lironhazan)

 [Type thinking @devto](https://dev.to/lironn_h/type-thinking-p1-types-3j94)

-Your'e welcome to fork and open PR's with your educative awesome examples :)
+You're more than welcome to fork and open PR's with your educative awesome examples :)

 Content:
 - DI with decorators (Metaprogramming).